Get Involved and Change the World

 Take the First Step

-Finally, if you wish to know about undergraduate research from the perspective of another institutions, visit Northeastern University's Web Guide to Undergraduate Research (WebGURU) or visit the Council on Undergraduate Research website, which posts a link to the latest National Conference on Undergraduate Research, where students like you present papers to a national audience.
+Finally, if you wish to know about undergraduate research from the perspective of another institution, visit Northeastern University's Web Guide to Undergraduate Research (WebGURU) or visit the Council on Undergraduate Research website, which posts a link to the latest National Conference on Undergraduate Research, where students like you present papers to a national audience.